 |Wildfire 18%||18 ft||3 sec.||6.1 oz||Check price on Amazon|

 As you may have figured out, bear spray isn’t the same as an ordinary pepper spray, basically because you’re using it on bears, which are different than humans.
-So if you want to increase your chances to remain safe from a bear attack, purchase this sort of product.
+So, if you want to increase your chances of staying safe from a bear attack, you want to look at these.

 Both ordinary pepper spray, as well as the bear spray, contains a substance called oleoresin capsicum.
 This is the substance that makes the attacker’s eyes tear up and it’s the same substance that makes cayenne peppers hot.

 As such, if a pepper spray says it only contains 30% oleoresin capsicum, it’s not actually a bear spray since it can’t stop a bear charging.
 In order to fully inhibit its respiration and eyesight, affecting his airways, lungs, and eyes, the percent of capsaicin and derivatives should be at least 1%, though it can go up to 2%, without much difference.

 Apart from the oleoresin capsicum that comes from the cayenne peppers and which makes the face, nose, and lungs burn when employed to deter an attack, there are other key ingredients that help the spray work, such as an oily fluid that dilutes the oleoresin capsicum, and an aerosol-based propellant which is used to thrust the spray out of the can.

 There are several different products out there that you may think are the same or similar.
 When you’re looking for a bear spray you want to know what you’re getting, however, and that means carefully reading the packaging to make sure the product is going to work the way you want it to work.

 First, you want the spray to specifically say it is for bears.
 Second, you want to look at things like deterrent, repellent and stop the attack.
 These are going to tell you what the product is designed to do, so you can decide what type you really want or need for your next trip into the wilderness.